tmetsch/dtrace-web-ide/README.md

 some visualizations.

 It basically acts like the command 'dtrace' - which is actually a consumer itself - just web based.
-So maybe the better name for this projeect would be DTrace web consumer.
+So maybe the better name for this project would be DTrace web consumer.

 Prerequisites